 ECB Rate Statement, Thursday, March 7, 2013 at 12:45 pm GMT

 The euro was hit hard following the ECB’s last rate statement.
 Despite the ECB keeping rates steady, ECB President Mario Draghi hinted that the central bank is open to further easing.

 He reiterated his stance last week in a speech in Munich, saying that there’s no need to raise rates anytime soon.
-We’ll probably hear the same rhetoric with growth in the euro zone still a concern and the risk of a political gridlock in Italy.
+We’ll probably hear the same rhetoric with growth in the eurozone still a concern and the risk of political gridlock in Italy.

 There ya have it, folks!
 Five rate statements for the upcoming week, which one will you trade?